MSchnidman/MSchnidman.github.io/_research/music-ex-machina.md

 ---
-title: "Music ex Machina: Has Spotify Changed the Sound of Music?
-(Job Market Paper)"
+title: "Playing to the Algorithm: How Spotify's Recommendations Shape Song Production (Job Market Paper)"
 collection: research
 permalink: /research/music-ex-machina
 excerpt: 'This paper models how recommender systems on streaming platforms (e.g., Spotify) affect the characteristics of music record labels choose to release.'